-Hiking puts some wear and tear on your feet, especially if you are not wearing a pair of comfortable shoes.
+Hiking puts some wear and tear on your feet, especially if you are not wearing a pair of comfortable walking shoes or trail running shoes.
 Many people spend a lot of time researching the best backpack for a camping day hike or the tent they need for their next overnight trip.
 People don’t think always about their feet and the shoes they will wear.
 They often grab the most rugged pair of shoes in their closets or will buy the first pair of boots they see at the outdoor store.
 This strategy frequently backfires as the wrong shoe leads to wet feet, blisters, and not enough support.

 - Best for new hikers: Keen Targhee III